-- a good handful of cherry tomatoes
+- 100g cherry tomatoes

-- salt and pepper
+- salt and black pepper

-When the aubergines soften, throw in the tomatoes, stir well and turn the heat down a little.
+4. When the aubergines soften add the tomatoes, stir well and turn the heat down a little.
 Make sure all the time that the ratatouille is cooking on as high heat as possible without catching on the bottom of the pan.

 5. Add the ketchup, salt and pepper, taste and adjust the seasoning.
 Give it a final stir and take off the heat.
 Let it stand for a few minutes and serve.